keptn/lifecycle-toolkit/docs/content/en/contribute/general/contrib-guidelines-gen/_index.md

 ---
 title: Contribution Guidelines
-description: Guidelines for contributing to Keptn Lifecycle Toolkit
+description: Guidelines for contributing towards Keptn
-weight: 50
+weight: 300
 ---

+Before using Keptn
-Before using the **Keptn Lifecycle Toolkit** as a contributor to the Keptn Lifecycle Toolkit repository, it is expected that you comply with the guidelines while making contributions towards the repository.
+as a contributor to the Keptn `lifecycle-controller` repository, it is expected that you comply with the guidelines while making contributions towards the repository.